-Awa Associates can provide guidance, training or service delivery in our key areas of expertise:
+Awa Associates can provide guidance, training or specialist services in our key areas of expertise:

 Research & Evaluation

 - Kaupapa Māori research & evaluation

 - Community action & engagement

 Social & Cultural Policy